wp-plugins/onlywire-bookmark-share-button/readme.txt

 == Coming Soon ==

 We have big plans for the Wordpress plugin, including:
-1. Button customization (colors, sizes, fonts and target sites)
-1. Auto-submitting posts when they go live
+Button customization (colors, sizes, fonts and target sites), Auto-submitting posts when they go live,
-1. Addition of more target networking sites
-1. iPhone and Android app
+Addition of more target networking sites , iPhone and Android app

 == Screenshots ==